MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 When content reaches the end of its retention period, there are several reasons why you might want to review that content and confirm whether it can be permanently deleted ("disposed").
 For example, instead of deleting the content, you might need to:

-- Suspend the deletion of relevant content in the event of litigation or an audit.
+- Suspend the deletion of relevant content for litigation or an audit.

 - Assign a different retention period to the content, perhaps because the original retention settings were a temporary or provisional solution.